LogtalkDotOrg/logtalk3/manuals/_sources/userman/predicates.rst.txt

 .. _predicates_mode_instantiation:

-The first directive argument describes a valid calling mode.
+The first directive argument describes a valid *calling mode*.
 The minimum information will be the instantiation mode of each argument.
-The first four possible values are described in [ISO95]_).
+The first four possible values are described e.g. in the ISO Prolog Core standard [ISO95]_).
 The remaining two can also be found in use in some Prolog systems.

 ``+``
    Argument must be instantiated (but not necessarily ground).
 ``-``
-   Argument should be a free (non-instantiated) variable (when bound, the call will unify the returned term with the given term).
+   Argument should be a free (non-instantiated) variable.
+When bound, the call will unify the computed term with the given argument.
 ``?``
    Argument can either be instantiated or free.
 ``@``